amit-singh25/Chaetomium-thermophilum/README.md

 The sequence conservation analysis was performed using dc-mega BLAST among six different.
 Here we used all transcript (coding and non-coding).

-Additionally, functional annotation of C.thermophilum transcripts were analyzed using Blast2GO and local blastx and extracted Enzyme Commission numbers and Go term.
+Additionally, functional annotation such as "Enzyme Commission numbers" and "Go term" of C.thermophilum transcripts were analyzed using Blast2GO and local blastx.